 The mountains of Kirishima are an important site in the creation mythology of Japan.
 It was in this area that the god Ninigi no Mikoto, grandson of the sun goddess Amaterasu, is said to have descended from heaven to rule over the earth.

 Ninigi no Mikoto landed on nearby Mt.
-Takachiho-no-mine bringing with him the three imperial regalia: the sword, the mirror and the gem; symbols of the imperial family.
-He eventually married a local princess, becoming mortal in the process, and established the lineage of Japanese Emperors.
+Takachiho-no-mine bringing with him the three imperial regalia: the sword, the mirror and the gem.
+He eventually married a local princess, becoming mortal in the process, and established the lineage of Japanese emperors.

 Bus Network around Kirishima: